c-abuaja/BeylearningSqlAssignment/README.md

 Assignment Questions:

 ## Basic Analysis
- -- [How many unique countries are represented in the dataset?]
+ -- [How many unique countries are represented in the dataset?] (#How many unique countries are represented in the dataset?)
 -- What is the average employment rate across all countries?